gaperton/Type-R/README.md

 ## To do later

 - [-] Fix silent option semantic.
 Now it's wrong (as in NestedTypes 1.3).
 Update should be propagated upper, just events must be supressed.
+(UPD: under the closer look, it's really the question what is wrong and what is not.
+Let's keep it like this for a while.)
 - [ ] Fix new event maps semantic in case of inheritance.
 There might be the problem with inherited models.
 - [x] Fix TypeDoc.
 It doesn't work.
-- [-] Tune-up the performance (seems to be fine).
+- [-] Tune-up the performance (UPD: seems to be fine for the first release - at least 2x gain compared to NestedTypes 1.3).

 ## Compatibility notes